briankeegan/present-recollection-rails-api/README.md

       - [ ] Add `has_many` to users
       - [ ] Add `belongs_to` to gifts
   - [ ] Migrate, and double check
+  - [ ] Update GiftController, as Gifts now belongs to User
   - [ ] TEST!

 ### Useful heroku commands